$t$-Structures on stable derivators and Grothendieck hearts: Appendix A: Directed homotopy colimits of spectra

-The main point of this appendix is to establish the fact that the stable homotopy groups of spectra (in the sense of topology) commute with (homotopy) directed colimits.
-This can be viewed as a topological analogue of the fact that the cohomology groups of complexes of abelian groups commute with directed colimits.
-Although this result seems to be well-known to experts in homotopy theory (see e.g.\ \cite[Theorem 1.7]{Adams71} or~\cite[Remark 1, p.~331]{Switzer}), we are lacking an adequate reference.
+The main point of this appendix is to establish that the stable homotopy groups of spectra (in the topological sense) commute with (homotopy) directed colimits.
+In the terminology of Subsection~\ref{subs_homofpintr}, one can equivalently say that the sphere spectrum is intrinsically homotopically finitely presented in $\D_\Sp$.
+This can be viewed as a topological analogue of the fact that the cohomology groups of complexes of Abelian groups commute with directed colimits.
+Although this result seems to be well-known to experts in homotopy theory (see, e.g., \cite[Thm.\,1.7]{Adams71} or~\cite[Rem.\,1, p.~331]{Switzer}), we are lacking an adequate reference.

 \textbf{Model structures on categories of diagrams.} When discussing homotopy colimits in detail, we are confronted with the following question: Given a model category $\C$ with the class of weak equivalences $\W$ and a small category $I$, is there a suitable model structure on the diagram category $\C^I$ with pointwise weak equivalences?
-Although the existence of such model structures is not clear in full generality and for many purposes one can work around this problem with other techniques (cf.~\cite{Cis03}), they nevertheless exist in many situation and make the discussion easier there.
-Most notably, one usually considers two `extremal' model structures provided that they exist:
+Although the existence of such model structures is not clear in full generality and for many purposes one can work around this problem with other techniques (cf.~\cite{Cis03}), they nevertheless exist in many situations and make the discussion easier there.
+Most notably, one usually considers two ``extremal'' model structures, provided that they exist: